-Central to both processes is the management of variability across the product line [90].
+Central to both processes is the management of variability across the product line [74].
 In common language use, the term variability refers to the ability or the tendency to change.
-Variability management is thus seen as the key feature that distinguishes SPL engineering from other software development approaches [77].
-Variability management is thus growingly seen as the cornerstone of SPL development, covering the entire development life cycle, from requirements elicitation [122] to product derivation [127] to product testing [106], [105].
+Variability management is thus seen as the key feature that distinguishes SPL engineering from other software development approaches [61].
+Variability management is thus growingly seen as the cornerstone of SPL development, covering the entire development life cycle, from requirements elicitation [106] to product derivation [111] to product testing [90], [89].

-Halmans et al. [90] distinguish between essential and technical variability, especially at requirements level.
+Halmans et al. [74] distinguish between essential and technical variability, especially at requirements level.
 Essential variability corresponds to the customer's viewpoint, defining what to implement, while technical variability relates to product family engineering, defining how to implement it.
-A classification based on the dimensions of variability is proposed by Pohl et al. [112]: beyond variability in time (existence of different versions of an artifact that are valid at different times) and variability in space (existence of an artifact in different shapes at the same time) Pohl et al. claim that variability is important to different stakeholders and thus has different levels of visibility: external variability is visible to the customers while internal variability, that of domain artifacts, is hidden from them.
-Other classification proposals come from Meekel et al. [100] (feature, hardware platform, performances and attributes variability) or Bass et al. [68] who discuss about variability at the architectural level.
+A classification based on the dimensions of variability is proposed by Pohl et al. [96]: beyond variability in time (existence of different versions of an artifact that are valid at different times) and variability in space (existence of an artifact in different shapes at the same time) Pohl et al. claim that variability is important to different stakeholders and thus has different levels of visibility: external variability is visible to the customers while internal variability, that of domain artifacts, is hidden from them.
+Other classification proposals come from Meekel et al. [84] (feature, hardware platform, performances and attributes variability) or Bass et al. [52] who discuss about variability at the architectural level.

-Central to the modeling of variability is the notion of feature, originally defined by Kang et al. as: a prominent or distinctive user-visible aspect, quality or characteristic of a software system or systems [96].
+Central to the modeling of variability is the notion of feature, originally defined by Kang et al. as: a prominent or distinctive user-visible aspect, quality or characteristic of a software system or systems [80].
 Based on this notion of feature, they proposed to use a feature model to model the variability in a SPL.
 A feature model consists of a feature diagram and other associated information: constraints and dependency rules.
 Feature diagrams provide a graphical tree-like notation depicting the hierarchical organization of high level product functionalities represented as features.
 The root of the tree refers to the complete system and is progressively decomposed into more refined features (tree nodes).
 Relations between nodes (features) are materialized by decomposition edges and textual constraints.
 Variability can be expressed in several ways.
 Presence or absence of a feature from a product is modeled using mandatory or optional features.
 Features are graphically represented as rectangles while some graphical elements (e.g., unfilled circle) are used to describe the variability (e.g., a feature may be optional).

 Features can be organized into feature groups.
 Boolean operators exclusive alternative (XOR), inclusive alternative (OR) or inclusive (AND) are used to select one, several or all the features from a feature group.
-Dependencies between features can be modeled using textual constraints: requires (presence of a feature requires the presence of another), mutex (presence of a feature automatically excludes another).
-Feature attributes can be also used for modeling quantitative (e.g., numerical) information.
-Constraints over attributes and features can be specified as well.

-Modeling variability allows an organization to capture and select which version of which variant of any particular aspect is wanted in the system [77].
-To implement it cheaply, quickly and safely, redoing by hand the tedious weaving of every aspect is not an option: some form of automation is needed to leverage the modeling of variability [72], [84].
-Model Driven Engineering (MDE) makes it possible to automate this weaving process [95].
-This requires that models are no longer informal, and that the weaving process is itself described as a program (which is as a matter of facts an executable meta-model [103]) manipulating these models to produce for instance a detailed design that can ultimately be transformed to code, or to test suites [111], or other software artifacts.
+Modeling variability allows an organization to capture and select which version of which variant of any particular aspect is wanted in the system [61].
+To implement it cheaply, quickly and safely, redoing by hand the tedious weaving of every aspect is not an option: some form of automation is needed to leverage the modeling of variability [56], [68].
+Model Driven Engineering (MDE) makes it possible to automate this weaving process [79].
+This requires that models are no longer informal, and that the weaving process is itself described as a program (which is as a matter of facts an executable meta-model [87]) manipulating these models to produce for instance a detailed design that can ultimately be transformed to code, or to test suites [95], or other software artifacts.